Custom Thermoset Molding Company for High-Performance Applications

 As a trusted thermoset molding company, we offer compression molding services that are ideal for manufacturing parts where high performance, durability, electrical insulation, and heat resistance are critical to success.

 Davies Molding has been well recognized as an expert thermoset molding company and is committed to providing top-quality products to meet your specific needs.
-If you're looking for precision and reliability in your plastic parts, trust Davies Molding’s extensive history and expertise for all your thermoset and thermoplastic molding requirements.
+If you're looking for precision and reliability in your plastic molded parts, trust Davies Molding’s extensive history and expertise for all your thermoset and thermoplastic molding requirements.

 Come visit us and learn why we are a premier thermoset molding company and discover the benefits we offer your business.
 We are also recognized as a women-owned business backed by a multi-billion-dollar company.
 Contact us for a custom quote today to discuss your project and experience the Davies Molding difference.